inversion-api/inversion-engine/NOTES.md

+Implement db.startup()/shutdown();

-get rid of request.params in favor of url.params
+DONE get rid of request.params in favor of url.params

 Put meta & data objects into response as first class citizens